ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 ```

-### What does the different hostname prefixes stand for?
+### What do the different hostname prefixes stand for?

 **Q**. _What is the difference between the `idgpu`, `iogpu`, and
 `atgpu` parts used for GPU compute node names?_